biopython/biopython.github.io/wiki/Interface_Analysis.md

 the interface can be done using the NACCESS module present in Biopython but require a stable version of Naccess (available in [NACCESS](http://www.bioinf.manchester.ac.uk/naccess/)).

+### How to use

+Extraction of an interface is done from a complex PDB you have to parse